The ship loaded with Ukrainian grain passes the inspection agreed with Russia

 Russia and Ukraine reached an agreement on July 22, sponsored by Turkey and the UN, to allow the export of grain through the Black Sea, blocked by Moscow since the beginning of the war.
 Before the invasion, Ukraine was the world’s fifth largest producer of grain.
 It generates 42% of sunflower oil globally, as well as 16% of corn and 9% of wheat. kyiv says there are another 16 grain ships waiting to depart from Odessa, Chermomorsk and Pivdenni.
 Up to 25,000 tons of grain accumulate in Ukrainian ports.

-The Secretary General of the UN, António Guterres, has shown hope for the first shipment through the naval corridor and hoped that the progress of the war will not block exports again.
+The UN Secretary General, António Guterres, has shown hope for the first shipment through the naval corridor and hoped that the progress of the war will not block exports again.
 Meanwhile, on the ground, kyiv continues with the evacuation of the 200,000 civilians residing in the Donetsk region, in Donbas, the epicenter of the fighting since the first stages of the war.

 In the south of the country, the head of the Ukrainian military administration of Kryviy Rig has claimed that a Russian shelling killed two civilians in a minibus trying to leave the Moscow-controlled Kherson region, where Ukrainian forces have waged a fierce counteroffensive.
 Dmytro Butriy, head of the Ukrainian authority in the area, assured on Tuesday that they have regained control of 53 settlements in Kherson.
 The Ukrainian position has been strengthened by the arrival of more Western weapons, especially long-range artillery.